gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

 Here is the rationale for each element in the plugin struct:

 - `format_id`
-  - Each plugin needs an unique identifier to distinguish itself.
+  - Each plugin needs a unique identifier to distinguish itself.
 - `on_register` and `on_unregister`
   - A plugin might require some setup or teardown when it is registered or unregistered, so these functions are required.
 Furthermore, a plugin